meomoe/sswatcher/README.md

    sswatcher stat
    ```

-   The result is a tab separated table, the same as sswatcher config file:
+   The result is a tab separated table:

    ```
    port		password	data_cap		usage